 Being completely open isn’t always easy; it often requires vulnerability.
 You’ll need to recount thoughts, events, and actions that might be unpleasant.
-Despite its difficulty, this transparency with your therapist can promote healthy thought patterns and decisions.
+This transparency with your therapist can promote healthy thought patterns and decisions despite its difficulty.

 When preparing for your first therapy appointment, reference the following tips on practicing honesty:

-If you know you have trouble maintaining honesty, consider informing your therapist before your first session.
+If you have trouble maintaining honesty, consider informing your therapist before your first session.
 Let them know that you struggle with personal vulnerability.
+This concern is a normal issue that clients face, and therapists are sensitive to this fact.
 Once your therapist understands that openness is difficult for you, they can protect the integrity of your conversations through honest, intentional conversation.

-No matter the type you choose, therapy itself can sometimes be intense.
-Change — even positive change — requires growth, and growth is sometimes painful.
+No matter the type you choose, therapy can sometimes be intense.
+Change — even positive change — requires growth, which can sometimes be painful.
 Expect that after some therapy sessions, you might need time to reflect and rest.

 Clear your schedule and put yourself in the right frame of mind.
-You might want to listen to relaxing music, eat a healthy meal, take a walk, or write a letter.
-Achieving the right perspective before therapy is even more important than finishing the day’s chores.
+You might want to listen to relaxing music, eat a healthy meal, take a walk, or write a letter before therapy.
+Achieving the right perspective before your session is even more important than finishing the day’s chores.

 After the session concludes, be honest with yourself about the time you might need to reflect.
 If you need a few hours to process your conversation with a therapist — or you need to take the rest of the day to reflect on the day’s progress — it’s important to clear your schedule appropriately.

-To encourage personal growth and recovery, you should keep therapy goals realistic and concrete.
+Aim to keep therapy goals realistic and concrete to encourage personal growth and recovery.
 Unrealistic goals create doubt and frustration when you can’t achieve them; by contrast, realistic goals build confidence and help foster ongoing recovery.

-It’s also important to keep your goals as specific as possible.
-Consider this goal: “Have a productive therapy session.”
+It’s also essential to keep your goals as specific as possible.
+It’s not enough to have a goal that says, “Have a productive therapy session.”
 Goals like that are positive, but without specifics, you won’t know when you’ve accomplished them.
 Instead, create detailed goals with clear objectives.